web-infra-dev/midscene/apps/site/docs/en/faq.md

 ## Can Midscene smartly plan the actions according to my one-line goal?
 Like executing "Tweet 'hello world'"

-Midscene is an automation assistance SDK with a key feature of action stability — ensuring the same actions are performed in each run.
+No. Midscene is an automation assistance SDK with a key feature of action stability — ensuring the same actions are performed in each run.
 To maintain this stability, we encourage you to provide detailed instructions to help the AI understand each step of your task.

-If you require a 'goal-to-task' AI planning tool, you can develop one based on Midscene.

 Related Docs: [Prompting Tips](./prompting-tips.html)